mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

 - The connector does not support indexing GitLab CI/CD pipelines beyond status indexing.
 - Only repositories, issues, merge requests, .md, .txt files, and wikis are indexed.
 - On-premises/self-hosted GitLab instances aren't currently supported.
-- Banning users and restricting group access by IP address are not supported as permission rules due to the lack of API support.
-These features remain protected by feature flags, preventing access to ban status and IP-based access controls.
+- Banning users and restricting group access by IP address are not supported as permission.
 As a workaround, administrators can remove users from groups or create private groups to manage access.

 ## Prerequisites